 The Vocational Selective is intended to provide you with an opportunity to explore an area of medical practice of interest to you and which you might consider as a possible vocation.

 Along with the MD Research Project that precedes it, the Vocational Selective (VS) is a formal part of the curriculum that carries expectations of the activities you will undertake under the dedicated supervision of clinical supervisor(s).
-The VS is conducted within the Melbourne Medical School's network of clinical placement sites however, this is not the usual range of intern settings.
+The VS is conducted within the Melbourne Medical School's network of clinical placement sites, but not in the usual range of intern settings.
 As much as possible, you will experience the vocation in the same way as a Fellow of the discipline.

-- choose a discipline or context in which you feel you have unmet learning needs
+- choose a discipline in which you have a particular interest, or perhaps additional learning needs.

-- preference those proposed by a supervisor - 'Supervisor-initiated'.
+- preference those proposed by a supervisor - 'Supervisor-initiated' in Stage 1, for selected sites (including RVEEH, and the Melbourne Clinic)